Palatine Hill

 Imperial palaces were built there, starting with Augustus.
 Before imperial times the hill was mostly occupied by the houses of the rich.

-The hill originally had two summits separated by a depression; the highest part was called Palatium and the other Germalus (or Cermalus).
+The hill originally had two summits separated by a depression: the higher summit was called Palatium; the lower Germalus (or Cermalus).
 Using the Forma Urbis its perimeter enclosed 63 acres; while the Regionary Catalogues of the 4th century enclose 131 acres.

 Etymology

 According to Livy (59 BC – AD 17) the Palatine hill got its name from the Arcadian settlers from Pallantium, named from its founder Pallas, son of Lycaon.
 More likely, it is derived from the noun palātum "palate"; Ennius uses it once for the "heaven", and it may be connected with the Etruscan word for sky, falad.